Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Abstract

 \section{Abstract}

-The \emph{Douglas-Rachford} (DR) method is a widely used method for finding a point in the intersection of two closed convex sets (feasibility problem).
+The Douglas-Rachford (DR) method is a widely used method for finding a point in the intersection of two closed convex sets (feasibility problem).
 However, the method converges weakly and the associated rate of convergence is hard to analyze in general.
-In addition, the direct extension of the DR method for solving more-than-two-sets feasibility problems, called the \emph{$r$-sets-DR} method, is not necessarily convergent.
-Recently, the introduction of \emph{randomization} and \emph{momentum} techniques in optimization algorithms has attracted increasing attention as it makes the algorithms more efficient.
-In this paper, we show that randomization is powerful for the DR method and can make the divergent $r$-sets-DR method converge.
-Specifically, we propose the \emph{randomized $r$-sets-DR} (RrDR) method for solving the linear system $Ax=b$ and prove its linear convergence in expectation, and the convergence rate does not depend on the dimension of the matrix $A$.
-We also study RrDR with \emph{heavy ball momentum} and show that it converges at an accelerated linear rate.
-Numerical experiments are provided to confirm our results and demonstrate the significant improvement in accuracy and efficiency of the DR method that randomization and momentum bring.
+In addition, the direct extension of the DR method for solving more-than-two-sets feasibility problems, called the $r$-sets-DR method, is not necessarily convergent.
+To improve the efficiency of the optimization algorithms, the introduction of randomization and the momentum technique has attracted increasing attention.
+In this paper, we propose the randomized $r$-sets-DR (RrDR) method for solving the feasibility problem derived from linear systems, showing the benefit of the randomization as it brings linear convergence in expectation to the otherwise divergent $r$-sets-DR method.
+Furthermore, the convergence rate does not depend on the dimension of the coefficient matrix.
+We also study RrDR with heavy ball momentum and establish its accelerated rate.
+Numerical experiments are provided to confirm our results and demonstrate the notable improvements in accuracy and efficiency of the DR method, brought by the randomization and the momentum technique.

 \thefootnote